 We'll Help Find the Right High School for Your Child

-Welcome to Dawson's High School Guidance Program!
+Welcome to Dawson's High School Planning Program!

-Dawson approaches the high school placement process with the same intensity as a high school's college placement program.
+Dawson approaches the high school planning process with the same intensity as a high school's college placement program.
 Once your child graduates from Dawson, we know that the high school they attend will be critical in continuing their intellectual and personal growth in college and beyond.
 That is why Dawson has a personalized high school guidance program, including on and off-campus events and individual counseling.

-Our High School Placement Team partners with students and their families so that each eighth-grade student finds a high school that meets their expectations and maximizes their potential.
+Our High School Planning Team partners with students and their families so that each eighth-grade student finds a high school that meets their expectations and maximizes their potential.
 Whether a Dawson student seeks a local public magnet, career and tech academies, private schools or boarding schools, our team provides guidance in every step and ensures that each family has the tools necessary to navigate this process.

 Access to individuals who aim to personalize the high school application process.
 What does your child need or want?
 How do we balance that with what is best in the family's eyes?
 It's all about partnership and meeting our Mission and Vision.

-If you would like to learn more about the high school placement process, or if you are a high school admissions officer that would like to visit Dawson and meet our students, please contact Matsuko Freeman.
+If you would like to learn more about the high school planning process, or if you are a high school admissions officer that would like to visit Dawson and meet our students, please contact Matsuko Freeman.

 For information related to our academic program, transcript requests or attendance, please contact 5-8 Support Specialist Kristen Kissel or K-8 Director Chris Estrella.